Lettuce

 Lettuce was originally farmed by the ancient Egyptians, who transformed it from a plant whose seeds were used to obtain oil into an important food crop raised for its succulent leaves and oil-rich seeds.
 Lettuce spread to the Greeks and Romans; the latter gave it the name lactuca, from which the English lettuce is derived.
 By 50 AD, many types were described, and lettuce appeared often in medieval writings, including several herbals.
 The 16th through 18th centuries saw the development of many varieties in Europe, and by the mid-18th century, cultivars were described that can still be found in modern gardens.

 Generally grown as a hardy annual, lettuce is easily cultivated, although it requires relatively low temperatures to prevent it from flowering quickly.
 It can be plagued by numerous nutrient deficiencies, as well as insect and mammal pests, and fungal and bacterial diseases.
 L. sativa crosses easily within the species and with some other species within the genus Lactuca.
 Although this trait can be a problem to home gardeners who attempt to save seeds, biologists have used it to broaden the gene pool of cultivated lettuce varieties.

-Lettuce is a rich source of vitamin K and vitamin A, and a moderate source of folate and iron.
 Contaminated lettuce is often a source of bacterial, viral, and parasitic outbreaks in humans, including E. coli and Salmonella.